 The financial institution serving as the plan's trustee handles Internal Revenue Service reporting requirements.
 There are no ERISA required federal financial reporting requirements for SIMPLE IRAs

 However, there are mandatory ERISA annual disclosure requirements.
 These consist of a summary description and an election notice.
 The summary description tells participants how the plan operates and outlines changes to the plan's structure or operation for the coming year.
-The election notice outlines an employee's right to make or change salary contributions and specifies whether mandatory will be matching or nonelective in the coming year.
+The election notice outlines an employee's right to make or change salary contributions and specifies whether mandatory employer contributions will be matching or nonelective in the coming year.

 Simplified Employer Pension IRA